Caduunb/lara-leg-prosthesis/README.md

 # lara-leg-prosthesis devel branch

-This is the development branch.
-Not every code here works.
-Stable versions are to be uploaded on the master branch.
+This is the master branch.
+Stable versions of code are uploaded here.